Seretse Khama

-Sir Seretse Goitsebeng Maphiri Khama, GCB, KBE (1 July 1921 – 13 July 1980) was a Botswanan politician who served as the first President of Botswana, a post he held from 1966 to his death in 1980.
+Sir Seretse Goitsebeng Maphiri Khama, GCB, KBE (1 July 1921 – 13 July 1980) was a Motswana politician who served as the first President of Botswana, a post he held from 1966 to his death in 1980.

-Born into an influential royal family of what was then the British protectorate of Bechuanaland, he was educated abroad in neighbouring country of South Africa and then in the United Kingdom.
-While in Britain, he married an Englishwoman named Ruth Williams, a decision opposed by the white-minority government of South Africa and which led to a controversy resulting in the British government making him stay in England in exile so as to not sour Anglo-South African relations.
-After the end of his exile, Khama led his country's independence movement and transition from British rule into an independent nation.
+Born into an influential royal family of what was then the British protectorate of Bechuanaland, he was educated abroad in the neighbouring country of South Africa and then in the United Kingdom.
+While in Britain, he married an Englishwoman named Ruth Williams, a decision opposed by the white-minority government of South Africa and which led to a controversy resulting in the British government making him stay in England in exile so as to not sour U.K.–South African relations.

+After the end of his exile, Khama led his country's independence movement and the transition from British rule into an independent nation.
 He founded the Botswana Democratic Party in 1962 and became Prime Minister in 1965.
 In 1966, Botswana gained independence and Khama was elected as its first president.
 During his presidency, the country underwent rapid economic and social progress.
+Khama served as President until his death in 1980, and was succeeded in office by Quett Masire.
+His son, Ian Khama, served as Botswana's fourth president from 2008 to 2018.

 Childhood and education

 Seretse Khama was born in 1921 in Serowe, in what was then the Bechuanaland Protectorate.
-He was the son of Queen Tebogo and Sekgoma Khama II, the paramount chief of the Bamangwato people, and the grandson of Khama III, their king.
+He was the son of Queen Tebogo and Sekgoma Khama II, the paramount chief of the Bamangwato clan of the Tswana, and the grandson of Khama III, their king.
 The name Seretse means "the clay that binds".
 He was named this to celebrate the recent reconciliation of his father and grandfather; this reconciliation assured Seretse's own ascension to the throne with his aged father's death in 1925.
 At the age of 4, Seretse became kgosi (king), with his uncle Tshekedi Khama as his regent and guardian.

-After being educated in his youth at the Tiger Kloof Educational Institute in South Africa, Khama attended Fort Hare University College there, graduating with a general B.A. in 1944.
-He travelled to the United Kingdom and studied for a year at Balliol College, Oxford.
-He next joined the Inner Temple in London in 1946, to study to become a barrister.
+After being educated at the Tiger Kloof Educational Institute in South Africa, Khama attended Fort Hare University College there, graduating with a general B.A. in 1944.
+He travelled to the United Kingdom and studied at Balliol College, Oxford from 1944 to 1946.
+Due to a lack of proficiency in Latin, he left Oxford and was admitted to the Inner Temple in London in 1946, where he continued his legal studies to become a barrister.